July 27-29, 2021

 Following the global workshop, each of the ten selected members will work with interested youth in their communities to produce two to three short comics.
 After six weeks, participants will convene online to discuss their comics and provide advice to one another.
 Upon completion, the comics will be distributed to all members on the Coalition’s Resource Center, where they can be easily downloaded and inspire similar youth-based projects in communities around the world.

-For application guidelines, application form, and budget template please see below.
+Application guidelines, application form, and budget template will be available soon.